How To Get From Tamarindo to Monteverde

-As mentioned above, on average, it takes between 3 and 4 hours to drive from Monteverde to Tamarindo.
+As mentioned above, driving from Monteverde to Tamarindo takes between 3 and 4 hours.
 However, these averages are more realistic and applicable to those used to driving in Costa Rica.
 They do not necessarily apply to foreigners.

-The Google Maps average time from Tamarindo to Monteverde bases its calculation on real-time traffic speed.
+The Google Maps average time from Tamarindo to Monteverde uses real-time traffic speed to calculate the estimated travel time.
 However, most tourists drive at a significantly slower pace than locals.
 You will experience this if you decide to rent a car for your trip to Costa Rica.
 More likely than not, you will drive more slowly than Costa Ricans, and that’s because you will probably want to enjoy the incredible scenery, while the average local will be rushing to get home from work.

 Driving is Not the Easiest Way to Get from Tamarindo to Monteverde